Mobile marketing: Push notifications

 Push notifications were first introduced to smartphones by Apple with the Push Notification Service in 2009.
 For Android devices, Google developed Android Cloud to Messaging or C2DM in 2010.
 Google replaced this service with Google Cloud Messaging in 2013.
 Commonly referred to as GCM, Google Cloud Messaging served as C2DM's successor, making improvements to authentication and delivery, new API endpoints and messaging parameters, and the removal of limitations on API send-rates and message sizes.
 It is a message that pops up on a mobile device.
 It is the delivery of information from a software application to a computing device without any request from the client or the user.
-They look like SMS notifications but they are reached only the users who installed the app.
-The specifications vary for iOS and android users.
+They look like SMS notifications but they reach only the users who installed the app.
+The specifications vary for iOS and Android users.
 SMS and push notifications can be part of a well-developed inbound mobile marketing strategy.

 According to mobile marketing company Leanplum, Android sees open rates nearly twice as high as those on iOS.
 Android sees open rates of 3.48 percent for push notification, versus iOS which has open rates of 1.77 percent.